djhshih/patefiant/README.md

 When you are installing packages with `fac`, the onus is on you to ensure that the dependency requirements are met.

-If you ever want to start fresh, just delete your `$ROOT` directory.
+If you ever want to start fresh, just delete your `$DESTDIR` directory.